Mughunthan/CAD-DESIGNING/Boston_Dynamics_Spot_Robot/README.md

 # Boston Dynamics Spot Robot CAD Models

 This directory contains CAD files and models related to the Boston Dynamics Spot Robot.
+I designed a QUAD LEGGED ROBOT and a 5DOF ROBOTIC ARM using ONSHAPE.

 ## Contents
 - 3D models and assemblies